dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ## Introducing the Production Load Generator

-The Production Load Generator project (or PLG) is a tool that stress-tests an MES system by simulating the factory that MES system is being built for.
-The fundamental idea that underpins this project is that by accurately simulating a factory's production processes, we also replicate the performance issues this factory will encounter.
+The Production Load Generator project (or PLG) is a tool that stress-tests an MES system **by simulating the factory that MES system is being built for**, and represents a significant leap forward in Critical Manufacturing's internal factory simulation capabilities.
+In matter of fact, you can think of the PLG as a factory simulator disguised as a load generator!

-This was the problem I was tasked with solving

-The PLG represents a technological leap forward in Critical Manufacturing's internal factory simulation capabilities. bla bla stateful load generator bla bla line load generator

 ## So early results